 Magic is not required when the requests are easy and simple.
 The magic comes when you need us the most on difficult and unsure requests.
 No amount of automation can replace the Client Service Representatives experience at United Corporate Services.

 United Corporate Services provides a wide range of solutions for our clients.
-For further access to these services, Contact us today or log into UCS Connect.
+For further access to these services, Contact us today.

 The main advantage to incorporating is the limited liability of the incorporated company.
 Unlike the sole proprietorship, where the business owner assumes all the liability of the company, when a business becomes incorporated, an individual shareholder’s liability is limited to the amount he or she has invested in the company.

 If you’re a sole proprietor, your personal assets, such as your house and car can be seized to pay the debts of your business; as a shareholder in a corporation, you can’t be held responsible for the debts of the corporation unless you’ve given a personal guarantee.